cosanlab/nltools/README.md

 # NLTools
 Python toolbox for analyzing neuroimaging data.
-Compatible with both Python 2.7 and Python 3.6.
 It is particularly useful for conducting multivariate analyses.
-It is originally based on Tor Wager's object oriented matlab [canlab core tools](http://wagerlab.colorado.edu/tools) and relies heavily on [nilearn](http://nilearn.github.io) and [scikit learn](http://scikit-learn.org/stable/index.html)
+It is originally based on Tor Wager's object oriented matlab [canlab core tools](http://wagerlab.colorado.edu/tools) and relies heavily on [nilearn](http://nilearn.github.io) and [scikit learn](http://scikit-learn.org/stable/index.html).
+Nltools is compatible with Python 3.6+.
+Python 2.7 was only supported through 0.3.11.
+We will no longer be supporting Python2 starting with version 0.3.12.

 ### Installation
 1. Method 1